-Interest Cover = $\frac{\text{EBITDA}}{\text{Net interest expense}}$
+Interest Cover $= \frac{\text{EBITDA}}{\text{Net interest expense}}$

 Interest Cover gives an indication of the Issuer's ability to meet its interest payments from earnings.
 It therefore provides important information about the Issuer's financial sustainability and the risks associated with the Issuer's level of borrowings.
-A low Interest Cover may indicate that the Issuer could face difficulties in servicing its debt if earnings decrease or interest rates increase and the Issuer does not have access to sufficient cash reserves to service that debt.
+A low Interest Cover may indicate that the Issuer could face difficulties in servicing its debt (including the URF Notes II) if earnings decrease or interest rates increase and the Issuer does not have access to sufficient cash reserves to service that debt.